Wilfred/suggest.el/README.md

 types.
 We only include functions that users could 'stumble upon' with the right set of inputs.

+## Installation

+suggest.el is available on [MELPA](http://melpa.org/) and
+[MELPA stable](https://stable.melpa.org/).
+Note that suggest.el
+currently depends on a recent build dash.el, specifically the 7th of May 2016 or later.

 ## Related projects

 This project was inspired by the Finder in Smalltalk, which does